CaveSurveying/tunnelx/symbols/helpfile.md

 The origin position is located at the first node of the path.
 The 3x3 choice matrix sets which corner or side of the box containing the text is placed on the origin.
-Fine positioning can be done by drawing a short path from the first node and clicking **Fuse**.
+Fine positioning can be done by drawing a short path from the first node to a new node where you want the label to be and clicking **Fuse**.
+This will move the location of the label to the new node (click Reflect if the label doesn't move as it depends which of the path nodes the label is attached to)

 Always connect one end to the associated passage so it stays with in place when the passage is moved.